RafaGago/mini-async-log/README.md

 ## Performace ##

-These are some test I have done for fun to see how this code is aging.
+These are some tests I have done for fun to see how this code is aging.

 > [Here is the benchmark code.](https://github.com/RafaGago/mini-async-log/blob/master/example/benchmark/main.cpp).

-To build it on Linux you don't need to install any of the libraries, all of them are downloaded and build for you by the makefile, just run:
+To build them on Linux you don't need to install any of the libraries, all of them are downloaded and build for you by the makefile, just run:

 > make -f build/linux/Makefile.examples.benchmark